Wetherby: Weather and climate

 Wetherby has a cool, fairly moist climate with changeable weather year-round.
 Liquid equivalent precipitation totals about 630mm per year and is fairly well distributed through the seasons.

-Cloudy weather tends to predominate, but settled, sunny spells occur at times, as well.
+Cloudy weather tends to predominate, but settled, sunny spells occur at times.

-Winter temperatures average just above freezing for lows, with highs about 5–9 C.
+Winter temperatures average just above freezing for lows, with highs about 5–9 °C.

 Frost and snow are not uncommon, but are rarely severe or prolonged.
-Temperatures very rarely drop as low as −10 C.
+Temperatures very rarely drop as low as −10 °C.

-Summers are mild, with lows mostly 10–15 and highs 15–25, with a few hot days approaching 30.
+Summers are mild, with lows generally 10–15 °C and highs of 15–25 °C, with a few hot days approaching 30 °C.

 Demography

-According to the 2001 UK Census, the Wetherby ward has a population of 26,473 and the immediate town has a population of 11,155.
-However, since this was taken, the immediate town area has grown considerably.
+According to the 2001 UK Census, Wetherby had a population of 11,155 and the wider Wetherby ward had a population of 26,473 By the time of the 2011 census, the population of the town had fallen to 10,772.
+Since this was taken, the immediate town area has grown considerably.
 150 new dwellings were built in one development in Micklethwaite, then a further 20 were added, flats have also appeared at the former Motorworld, La Locanda Restaurant, Deighton Road car garage, Fields Works and the cattle market.
 In the late 2010s, two new large scale greenfield housing developments started to be developed; one in the Sandbeck area and another in the Spofforth Hill area.

 Economy

 The Wharfedale Brewery became Oxley's mineral water factory during the inter-war years.
-It was demolished in the 1950s and redeveloped as the West Yorkshire Road Car Company bus depot and bus station, and has been further redeveloped to include shops, offices, and a restaurant and the bus station.
-The site of the watermill by the weir, is now occupied by riverside flats.
+It was demolished in the 1950s and redeveloped as the West Yorkshire Road Car Company bus depot and bus station; it has been further redeveloped to include shops, offices and a restaurant.
+The site of the watermill, by the weir, is now occupied by riverside flats.

 Wetherby has a manufacturing presence in the town and on the Thorp Arch Trading Estate.
 Many residents work in Leeds or on the Sandbeck industrial estate, major retailers in the town centre or at Thorp Arch.
 Large employers include the British Library, Morrisons, Goldenfry Foods and Moores Furniture.

-2017 saw the return of brewing to Wetherby when the Wetherby Brew Co established a new microbrewery and taproom on the York Road Industrial Estate.
+2017 saw the return of brewing to Wetherby, when the Wetherby Brew Company established a new microbrewery and taproom on the York Road Industrial Estate.

+Historic public houses

+In its heyday, Wetherby had seventeen pubs in its town centre.
+Only eleven now remain, of which ten are still open.
+The town's oldest surviving pub, the Brunswick Hotel, closed in 2003 and reopened as Harris' Bar; in 2012, it reopened again as The Brunswick after refurbishment by Enterprise Inns.
+The Three Legs public house closed in 2007 and became bar Thr3, Wetherby's first non smoking pub.